spacewander/boltcli/Commands.md

 ### get

 ```
-get bucket key
+get [bucket...] bucket key
 ```

 Return the value of given key in specific bucket.

-If the bucket doesn't exist, throw "specific bucket 'x' does not exist" error.

-If the key doesn't exist, return an empty string.
+If the bucket or key doesn't exist, return an empty string.

 ### set

 ```
-set bucket key value
+set [bucket...] bucket key value
 ```

 Set the value of given key in specific bucket, and return `true`.